rust-embedded/rust-embedded.github.io/faq.md

 # My program just halts without connected debugger.
 What am I doing wrong?

+## Short answer

+If you're using `semihosting`, switch to a different input / output mechanism.

+## Long answer

-An embedded MCU will typically stop work working if exceptions (which is the MCUs way of signalling special or abnormal events) occur which are not handled and cleared, either by an exception handler or a connected debugger.
+An embedded MCU will typically stop  working if exceptions (which is the MCUs way of signalling special or abnormal events) occur which are not handled and cleared, either by an exception handler or a connected debugger.
 The latter case is especially interesting because there's a method of interacting with a connected computer dubbed `semihosting` which will work iff a debugger is properly connected and debugging software running and correctly set up.
 This method uses special processor instructions (e.g. a service or breakpoint call) to alert the connected system about input and/or output requests from the device.
 If no debugger is